Bagong Kussudiardja

 Bagong Kussudiardja (also spelled Kussudiardjo; 9 October 1928 – 15 June 2004) was an Indonesian artist, contemporary dance choreographer and painter.
-Bagong’s career kicked off after Indonesia’s independence in 1945.
-As a dance choreographer, Bagong has choreographed more than 200 dances.
-Bagong perfected his skills by studying Japanese and Indian dances.
+Bagong's career kicked off after Indonesia's independence in 1945.
+As a dance choreographer, Bagong created more than 200 dances.
+Bagong perfected his skills by studying Japanese and Indian dance.
 In 1957 and 1958, Bagong trained under the well-known dance choreographer Martha Graham, known for her boundary-breaking techniques.
-Bagong then combined the modern moves with traditional Indonesian dances.
+Bagong then combined modern moves with traditional Indonesian dances.
 After his training, he founded Pusat Latihan Tari Bagong Kussudiardja (Bagong Kussudiardja Center for Dance) in 1958, followed by Padepokan Seni Bagong Kussudiardja (Bagong Kussudiardja Center for the Arts) in 1978.

 Dance choreographer

 Bagong started his career as a classical Javanese dancer in Yogyakarta in 1954.
 He received his training in the Kredo Bekso Wiromo classical Javanese dance training center.
 Kredo Bekso Wiromo was established in 1918 by Gusti Pangeran Hario Tejokusumo.

 From mid-1957 to 1958, Bagong trained under Martha Graham, a well-known dance choreographed whose technique was still widely used in contemporary dances around the world.
 This particular training was a Rockefeller Foundation funded study.
 After his return, Bagong founded the Dance Training Center (Pusat Latihan Tari) Bagong Kussudiardja on March 5, 1958.
 Much later, Bagong founded the Bagong Kussudiardja Center for the Arts (Padepokan Seni Bagong Kussudiardja) on October 2, 1978.

 In December 1984, Bagong embarked on a five-month trip to seven European countries.
 Together with 14 dancers, he held dance performances, seminars, workshops, batik exhibitions, and batik painting demonstrations.
 On the National Awakening Day in Jakarta, May 20, 1985, he performed the Indonesian Historical Track Parade, supported by 710 dancers and extras.
 A month later, Bagong and 100 dancers performed on the coast of Parangtritis, south of Yogyakarta.
-His dance performance was entitled Kita Perlu Berpaling ke Alam dan Bersujud pada-Nya (We Need to Turn to Nature and Prostrate to Him).
+His dance performance was entitled Kita Perlu Berpaling ke Alam dan Bersujud pada-Nya (We Need to Turn to Nature and Prostrate to It).

 The following month he performed the Gema Nusantara, Igel-igelan, and Ratu Kidul dance in Malaysia together with 15 dancers.
 On 5 October 1985 in Jakarta, he performed the Pawai Lintasan Sejarah ABRI (Parade of the ABRI History), a dance performance inspired from wayang beber, involving 8,000 artists, military personnel, veterans, and hansips.

-In 1985, Bagong received an honor from the Pope Paul VI award for his fragment Perjalanan Yesus Kristus (The Journey of Jesus Christ).
+In 1985, Bagong received an honor from the Pope Paul VI for his fragment Perjalanan Yesus Kristus (The Journey of Jesus Christ).